kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The truth of the matter is that you always know the right thing to do.
-The hard part is doing it. - Norman Schwarzkopf
+    ## A thing long expected takes the form of the unexpected when at last it comes. - Mark Twain